cselagea/multi-datasource-spring-batch/README.md

 The batch job itself is based on [Getting Started - Creating a Batch Service](https://spring.io/guides/gs/batch-processing/).

-Testcontainers (requires Docker installation) is used to create two SQL Server instances (one per data source) for real database testing.
+Testcontainers (requires Docker installation) is used to create two PostgreSQL instances (one per data source) for real database testing.

 Execute `mvn test` to run the test, which will launch the batch job and verify that the batch job inserted the expected business data.